JonLev03-hub/react-portfolio/README.md

 ![image](https://user-images.githubusercontent.com/81537476/171311430-3021f604-20d2-4fd6-af03-ea3e9d7a8aa3.png)

 This portfolio is a good project But it still has room for improvement.
 I would love to add more use of images to the site and keep the simple design.
+I would also love to add more animation into the website so it is more visually stimulating.